nocalhost/nocalhost.github.io/docs/config/configure-en.md

 <br/>

 - Use  `/home/nocalhost-dev`  in the container as the target directory for file synchronization.
-- Try to enter the development container by using the following commands in order: zsh、bash、sh.
+- Try to enter the development container by using the following commands in order: zsh, bash, sh.
 - Without persistence enabled, the local data generated in the development container will be lost after closing or restarting the container.
 - Unable to use one-click running and debugging
 - Synchronize all contents of the selected directory into the container